Grades, Essay & Exam Format, Class Policies, Academic Honor Code

 Exams will consist of definitions, short answer (couple of sentences), and essay answer (1 page response) style questions.
 Exams will be closed-book, and closed-notes.
 Interpretation of maps, graphs, and diagrams will be expected.
 Cell phones and all electronic devices are to be turned off and put away during exams.

-Attendance
+Attendance Policy

 Exam Make-ups:

 Students who miss an exam must provide a written excuse in order to receive a make-up test.
-Legitimate excuses include written documentation for the following: your own illness/accident, death in the family, off-campus teaching assignment (for MAT and Education Majors) or military or official athletic commitments.
+Legitimate excuses include written documentation for the following: your own illness/accident, a death in the family, off-campus teaching assignment (for MAT and Education Majors) or military or official athletic commitments.
 If you are involved in the military or official athletic activities, or have an off-campus teaching assignment, review the exam schedule and consult with the instructor prior to the examination date if you have a conflict.
 If an illness, personal crisis or family tragedy will affect your ability to take a scheduled exam, consult with the instructor at once.

 Important note regarding missed exams: If you miss an exam, you must contact the instructor by office phone or email no later than 48 hours after the scheduled start time of the exam.
 You must provide your full name, email address and a telephone number where you can be reached in your phone or email message.
 The privilege of submitting a make-up may be forfeited if these instructions are not strictly followed.